-We have solved the long standing conundrum about the inability of reversing the Kerr-induced nonlinear cross-talk in fiber optic transmission, thereby breaking the key barriers that limit the distance information can travel in fiber optic cables and still be accurately deciphered by a receiver.
+We have solved the long standing conundrum about the inability of reversing the Kerr-induced nonlinear cross-talk in fiber optic transmission, thereby breaking the key capacity barriers in optical fiber transmission.
 This advance has the potential to increase the data transmission rates for the fiber optic cables that serve as the backbone of the Internet, cable, wireless and landline networks.
 The research is published in the June 26, 2015 issue of the journal Science.

 Breaking the light barrier link